Jim MillerRoom 11

-The U.S. Army Corps of Engineers Savannah District Regulatory Branch will provide a regulatory update on topics including Section 7 Consultation Procedures, Waters of the United States rule, Compensatory Mitigation initiatives, Regional and Nationwide Permits, Scope of Analysis, and "E-Permits."
+The U.S. Army Corps of Engineers Savannah District Regulatory Branch will provide a regulatory update on topics including Section 7 Consultation Procedures, Waters of the United States rule, Compensatory Mitigation initiatives, Regional and Nationwide Permits, and "E-Permits."

 This session will provide information on the Audubon Cooperative Sanctuary Program for Golf, an award winning education and certification program that helps golf courses protect our environment and preserve the natural heritage of the game of golf.
 By helping people enhance the valuable natural areas and wildlife habitats that golf courses provide, improve efficiency, and minimize potentially harmful impacts of golf course operations, the program serves an important environmental role worldwide.
 Audubon International has developed Standard Environmental Management Practices that are generally applicable to all golf courses.
 These standards form the basis for ACSP for Golf certification guidelines.
 The speakers will explain the program from the National Organization and three course superintendents will explain some of the aspects of becoming certified and how does management of a course look on a daily basis.

 MODERATOR: Gary Hawkins, UGA

 SPEAKERS: Buck Workman and Savannah Schell, Cateechee Golf Club, Hartwell, GA; Chris Steigelman, The Landings Club, Savannah, GA; Frank LaVardera, Audubon International